Halish/cookbook/guacomole.md

 sugar, spice and everything nice. snips and tails and puppy dog tails.

 Not to self: Got poisoned

+new day, im feeling lucky